thunderbird89/esf/stories/story-knock-knock.md

 The fusion reaction, no longer constrained, expanded.

 It happened in nanoseconds, but in the stretched subjective time of the catastrophe, each stage was distinct.
-The plasma—hydrogen heated to millions of degrees, compressed to the point where nuclei fused—expanded outward in a sphere.
+The plasma - hydrogen heated to millions of degrees, compressed to the point where nuclei fused - expanded outward in a sphere.
 It encountered the reactor housing first, the reinforced walls designed to contain exactly this scenario.
 They held for a fraction of a second, directing the expanding plasma down the emergency venting channels.

 But this wasn't a controlled shutdown.
 This was total containment failure.